 Every three or four weeks I plan to post my review of a book that relates to processed food in some fashion.
 If you wish to purchase the item from Amazon, click on the image of the book cover.
+A disclosure statement on my role as an Amazon Associate is available on a separate page.
 See below a list of those reviews that have been posted to date:

 Unsavory Truth: How Food Companies Skew the Science of What We Eat by Marion Nestle posted May 7, 2019.

 The Poison Squad: One Chemist’s Single Minded Crusade for Food Safety at the Turn of the Twentieth Century by Deborah Blum posted April 2, 2019.